CodeGuardianSOF/DevCoin/README.md

   - REST API: health, mint, transfer, balance, chain
   - Persistence: atomically writes `snapshot.json` to a data dir on each new block
   - Optional bearer token required for `/mint` via `DEVCOIN_MINT_TOKEN`
+  - Optional Ed25519 signatures for `/mint` and `/transfer` with per-authority public keys and replay protection

 - Contribution Oracle (Go)